mychan152000/willogyblogtest/content/posts/self-supervised-learning-part-3-the-idea-of-amdim-and-comparison-with-two-other-contrastive-learning-approaches.md

 <p align=left>
  It is the same as figure 3 except lower-level local feature vectors along the temporal dimension of the MxM feature map are sequentially combined with the global feature vector Y. The result is an MxM matrix of which each element is a score of a local-global pair.

-The reason why we have to consider “Real pair” and “Fake pair” as in figures 2 and 3 is DIM is based on the idea of a contrastive learning.
+The reason why we have to consider “Real pair” and “Fake pair” as in figures 2 and 3 is DIM is based on the idea of contrastive learning.

 </p>